Questions for orientation

 How long does an assignment take?

-Can the work start with incomplete documents?
+Can work begin with incomplete documentation?

-Is there one objectively correct value?
+Is there always one objectively correct value?

-Why can different methods produce different results?
+Why do different methods produce different results?

 Review and second opinion